cloudflare/workers-sdk/README.md

 ## 🤠 wrangler

-`wrangler` is a command line tool for building [Wrangler Documentation](./packages/wrangler/README.md).
+`wrangler` is a CLI tool designed for folks who are interested in using [Cloudflare Workers](https://workers.cloudflare.com/).
+Additional information can be found at [Wrangler Documentation](./packages/wrangler/README.md).

 [(Read the full stack week launch blog post.)](https://blog.cloudflare.com/wrangler-v2-beta/)